cloudflare/cloudflare-docs/content/cloudflare-one/insights/risk-score.md

 ### View a user’s risk score

+To view a user's risk score in [Zero Trust](https://one.dash.cloudflare.com/), go to **Risk score** > **User risk scoring**.
+Select a user's name to view their instances of risk behaviors, if any.

-Users that have had their risk score cleared will not appear in this table unless they trigger another risk behavior.
+Users that have had their risk score cleared will not appear in the table unless they trigger another risk behavior.

-1. In [Zero Trust](https://one.dash.cloudflare.com/), go to **Risk score** > **User risk scoring**.
-2. In the table, locate the user you want to view the risk score for.
-3. Select the three-dot menu > **View user risk details**.

 ### Clear a user’s risk score

 If required, you can reset risk levels for specific users.
 Once reset, users will not appear in the associated risk table until they trigger another risk behavior.

 1. In [Zero Trust](https://one.dash.cloudflare.com/), go to **Risk score** > **User risk scoring**.
-2. In the table, locate the user you want to clear the risk score for.
+2. Select the user you want to clear the risk score for.
-3. Select the three-dot menu > **View user risk details**.
-4. Select **Reset user risk**.
+3. Under **User risk overview**, select **Reset user risk**.
-5. Select **Confirm** to reset the user's risk score.
+4. Select **Confirm**.

 ## Predefined risk behaviors